-- Committee monitoring statements will be a joint report by the Senior Executive Officer and the Executive Director of Finance; - Monitoring statements will be produced in line with the timetable issued by the Executive Director of Finance to meet the Committee reporting cycle; - Monitoring reports shall be produced at levels appropriate to the recipient.
-Council monitoring statements will be produced at the highest level and more detailed cost centre and subjective analysis shall be produced for use within services: - Monitoring statements will reflect the format agreed by Council and shall report annual and profiled budget and any approved variations during the year, actual to date and variances; - Financial reporting of Related Companies will be included in the Committee monitoring statements; - All material movements to budgets shall be reported; - Significant variances shall be reported and explained, and include action to be taken; - Services will provide a forecast of financial performance against budget to the year-end. - These arrangements represent the minimum reporting requirements for monitoring.
-Additional reporting to Committees by Senior Executive Officers outwith this timetable or at a different level or format may be required.
+- Committee monitoring statements will be a joint report by the Service Executive Director/ Chief Officer and the Executive Director of Financial Services; - Monitoring statements will be produced in line with the timetable issued by the Executive Director of Financial Services to meet the Committee reporting cycle; - Monitoring reports shall be produced at levels appropriate to the recipient.
+Council monitoring statements will be produced at the highest level and more detailed cost centre and subjective analysis shall be produced for use within services; - Monitoring statements will reflect the format agreed by Council and shall report annual and profiled budget and any approved variations during the year, actual to date and variances; - Financial reporting of Trading Operations and Related Companies will be included in the Committee monitoring statements; - All material movements to budgets shall be reported;

+- Significant variances shall be reported and explained, and include action to be taken; - Services will provide a forecast of financial performance against budget to the year-end.